FluentValidation/FluentValidation/docs/conditions.md

 ## Stop vs StopOnFirstFailure

-In FluentValidation 9.0 and older, the `CascadeMode.StopOnFirstFailure` option provided control over the cascade at the rule-level, but did not behave in an intutive way when set at the validator-level.
+In FluentValidation 9.0 and older, the `CascadeMode.StopOnFirstFailure` option provided control over the cascade at the rule-level, but did not behave in an intuitive way when set at the validator-level.
 To illustrate the difference, examine the following example:

 ```csharp
 public PersonValidator() {